 Home

-I am a postdoctoral scholar in theoretical astrophysics jointly at Columbia University (current) and the Center for Computational Astrophysics at the Flatiron Institute (CCA).
-I am working with Dr. Greg Bryan (Site), Rachel Somerville (Site), Chris Hayward (Site) and others in the SMAUG (Simulating Multiscale Astrophysics to Understand Galaxies) collaboration and the FIRE (Feedback in Realistic Environment) collaboration.
+I am a BHI Fellow at Harvard University.
+Before this, I held the position of a postdoctoral scholar in theoretical astrophysics jointly at Columbia University and the Center for Computational Astrophysics (CCA) at the Flatiron Institute.
+I am currently collaborating with the LtU (Learning the Universe) , SMAUG (Simulating Multiscale Astrophysics to Understand Galaxies) collaboration and the FIRE (Feedback in Realistic Environment) collaboration.
 I completed my Ph.D. degree at the California Institute of Technology working with my advisor Prof. Philip F. Hopkins (Group Site).